mvcisback/SSLVC/report/report.md

 The other goal of this project is to perform multimodal speaker recognition using facial and speech likelihoods by first learning different features from a training video using a user friendly calibration procedure discussed in this paper.
-In section II, we talk about the general flow of the algorithm for reconstructing 3D audio and speaker recognition algorithms.
-In section III, face detection, classification, and tracking are discussed in detail.
-Then, in section IV, voice activity detection (VAD) and speech classification algorithms are explained thoroughly.
-Next in section V, we shall go over the results for 3D audio reconstruction and multimodal speaker recognition.
-And finally, in section VI, we suggest future possibilities for our project in other systems and applications.
+In section 2, we talk about the general flow of the algorithm for reconstructing 3D audio and speaker recognition algorithms.
+In section 3, face detection, classification, and tracking are discussed in detail.
+Then, in section 4, voice activity detection (VAD) and speech classification algorithms are explained thoroughly.
+Next in section 5, we shall go over the results for 3D audio reconstruction and multimodal speaker recognition.
+And finally, in section 4, we suggest future possibilities for our project in other systems and applications.

 General Flow